CBroemse/SimilaritYWriter20/README.md

                                        | visiualize the reduction in
                                        | the ptc functions matrices

-                                       | finalize to add text to every 'ptc butoon' (weird writing helps my memory)
-                                       | when clicked

                                        | whished visualization of
                                        | the 2_3_5_Counter with data
-                                       | from above
+                                       | from catlouge and experiment3.

                                        | - keep track of the wxm files